aprkh/aprkh_utils/README.md

 AMINO_ACIDS = [aa for aa in CODON_TABLE.values() if aa != '*']
 ```

 # Useful decorators

 ## Timing function execution.
 Use the `fn_timer` as a decorator.
+Useful for code profiling.

 Example: timing how long it takes to construct a certain number of random protein sequences.
 ``` python
 from aprkh_utils.decorators import fn_timer